KCK man sentenced to life for murder of 12-year-old - NewsBreak

 KCK man sentenced to life for murder of 12-year-old

-When the sellers arrived, they allegedly sold a BB gun to one of Johnson’s friends.
+When the sellers arrived, they allegedly told a BB gun to one of Johnson’s friends.
 Johnson stepped out of the car and began shooting after realizing it wasn’t the gun they wanted.

 The driver of the car Johnson was in is serving more than 16 years in prison.